 Excel VBA FileSystemObject (FSO)

-We can do many tasks by using FSO like “to check whether the folder is available or not,” Create a new folder or files, rename the existing folder or files, get the list of all the files in the folder, and also subfolder names.
+We can do many tasks by using FSO, like checking whether the folder is available, creating a new folder or files, renaming the existing folder or files, getting the list of all the files in the folder, and subfolder names.
 Finally, we can copy files from one location to another.

-Even there are other functions available to work with folders and files, FSO is the easiest method to work with folders and files by keeping the VBA code neat and straight.
+Even though other functions are available to work with folders and files, FSO is the easiest method to work with folders and files by keeping the VBA code neat and straight.

 - Drive: Using this object, we can check whether the mentioned drive exists or not.
 We can get the pathname, type of purpose, and size of the enterprise.